1XLR81/Netflix_Analysis/README.md

 ```

-**Insights**: The analysis shows a significant increase in content from the 2000s onward, with 3,304 titles in the 2010s and 1,972 in the 2020s (ongoing).
+**Insights**: Content Distribution:The analysis shows a significant increase in content from the 2000s onward, with 3,304 titles in the 2010s and 1,972 in the 2020s (ongoing).
 Earlier decades (1940s–1980s) have fewer titles, while the 1990s mark a surge with 121 titles.
 This reflects Netflix’s focus on contemporary content aligned with current trends.

+Average Runtime:Peaks at 129.75 minutes (1960s), stabilizes at 98–113 minutes (1970s–1990s), then drops to 92.27 (2000s), 76.30 (2010s), and 72.47 minutes (2020s), indicating a trend toward shorter content.

 ### 3. Impact of Age Certifications
 **Objective**: Examine how age certifications influence IMDB and TMDB scores and their distribution in the dataset.